DanielJDufour/geowarp/README.md

   // single or multi-dimensional array that will hold the output
   out_data: [[[[],[],[],...],[[],[],[],...],[[],[],[],...],[[],[],[],...],...]],

+  // optional, default is null
+  // the no data value for your output data
+  out_no_data: -99,

   // layout of the result using xdim layout syntax
   // see: https://github.com/danieljdufour/xdim
   out_layout: "[row][column][band]",